yahoo/Oak/CONTRIBUTING.md

 If you encounter any bugs while using this software, or want to request a new feature or enhancement, feel free to [create an issue](https://help.github.com/articles/creating-an-issue/) to report it, make sure you add a label to indicate what type of issue it is.

 ### Contribute Code
 Pull requests are welcome for bug fixes.
-If you want to implement something new, please [request a feature first](#report-a-bug-or-request-a-feature) so we can discuss it.
+If you want to implement something new, please [request a feature first](#report-a-bug-or-request-a-feature) so we can discuss it together.

+Creating a Pull Request Please follow best practices for creating git commits.

+When your code is ready to be submitted, submit a pull request to begin the code review process.

+We only seek to accept code that you are authorized to contribute to the project.
+We have added a pull request template on our projects so that your contributions are made with the following confirmation:

+> I confirm that this contribution is made under the terms of the license found in the root directory of this repository's source tree and that I have the authority necessary to make this contribution on behalf of its copyright owner.

 #### Creating a Pull Request
-Before you submit any code, we need you to agree to our [Contributor License Agreement](https://yahoocla.herokuapp.com/); this ensures we can continue to protect your contributions under an open source license well into the future.

 Please follow [best practices](https://github.com/trein/dev-best-practices/wiki/Git-Commit-Best-Practices) for creating git commits.